chriscauley/chriscauley.github.com/_posts/2014-04-15-intro-to-programming.md

 ValueError: invalid literal for int() with base 10: 'two'
 {% endhighlight %}

 There are several important things here.
 First off the comment.
 Any code after a `#` is ignored by python.
 This allows you to leave notes for humans to read.
-It's used above to connect lines of code to these notes:
+It is used above to connect lines of code to these notes:

 1)  You strings are added together EXACTLY as they are typed.
 If you want to have spaces, you must specify them.
+Also note the print function.
+Basically anything in side the parenthesis after `print` is displayed to the user.
+This will become very important once we start writing programs.

-2) Certain characters that can't be typed can be make with escape characters.
+2) Certain characters that can not be typed can be make with escape characters.
 This is backslash followed by the escape character.
 Here we use `\t` for a tab and `\n` for a line break.
 Other important characters are `\"` and `\'` which allow you to put a quote or an apostrophe in a string and `\\` which represents a literal backslash.

 3) In Python you cannot add strings and integers together.
 You can in some languages, but in Python it will raise a `TypeError` meaning you tried to do something with the wrong `type` of variable.